ruckbeard/php-database/README.md

 $db->insert("table",$data);</pre>
 <em>This will create and run the query "INSERT INTO table (field_1,field_2,field_3) VALUES ('foo1','bar2','foobar3'),('foo4','bar5','foobar6')</em>
-<p>The insert function can be used to create and run insert queries.
-The first parameter it accepts in the table and the second is the data to insert into the query string.
-The data can be stored in an array or an object.
-The second parameter is optional.
-The data can be set by using the set() function.</p>

 <h3><strong>Update</strong></h3>
+<p>The update function will create and run an UPDATE query.
+The first paremeter is the table.
+The second parameter is the data to enter into the query string.
+The third parameter writes the WHERE portion of the query string.
+The second and third parameters are optional.
+The data can be set by using the set() function and the WHERE portion can be set by using the where() function.</p>
 <pre>$data = array(
   field_1 => "foo",
   field_2 => "bar",